hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/hypo69/code_assistant/README.md

 1. **Mocking:** The code now heavily uses `unittest.mock` to mock out the `read_files`, `process_request`, and `save_responses` functions.
 This is crucial for unit testing; you don't want to make actual API calls in a test.
 The example now shows a `mock_process_request` function that *returns a mock response* instead of calling external services.

-2. **Realistic Test Cases:** The tests now include cases with empty input directories and example file exclusion patterns to demonstrate how to handle different conditions.
+2. **Realistic Test Cases:** The tests now include cases with empty input directories and example file exclusion patterns to demonStarte how to handle different conditions.

 3. **Error Handling:** The `test_process_code_assistant_invalid_input` example shows how to use `pytest.raises` to test for specific exceptions.
 This is important for checking that the code handles unexpected situations correctly.